cailurus/imswitch_mathblock_obsidian/README.md

 Q: Why isn't the plugin switching input methods correctly?
 A: Please ensure:

-1. im-select or other input method switching tool is properly installed
+1. macism other input method switching tool is properly installed
 2. Correct commands are configured in plugin settings
 3. The command-line tool works properly in terminal